< home # store # services # articles # game # app #contact >

 An artificial hill, or tell.
-It is elevated in layers over an original site.
+Is elevated in layers, over an original site.

 Troy 7 is an important archaeological layer

-From 1300 to 950bc, a layer of Hisarlik coincides with the collapse of the Bronze Age and is thought to be the site of the Trojan War.
+From 1300 to 950bc, a layer of Hisarlik coincides with the collapse of the Bronze Age.
+It is thought to be the site of the Trojan War.

 Bibliography: Cline, Eric H. The Trojan War: A Very Short Introduction.
 New York, New York: Oxford University Press.